Ammerländer Schinken

-Ammerländer Schinken – or Ammerländer Knochenschinken – is a type of dry-cured (and normally smoked) ham produced in the Ammerland area of North Germany.
-It has PGI status under EU law.
+Ammerländer Schinken – or Ammerländer Knochenschinken – is a type of dry-cured and smoked ham produced in the Ammerland Rural District of North Germany.
+Ammerländer Knochenschinken contains the bone, is heavily spiced and has a dark smoked color.
+Ammerländer Schinken is boneless, lightly spiced and lightly smoked.
+Historically, the ham was made from Ammerländer Edelschwein, a local breed of pigs.
+Today, the ham can also be made from pigs bred or fattened in the Ammerland Rural District.
+Both types of ham have PGI status under EU law.

 The raw meat used in its production is cured for three weeks by being rubbed with a dry mixture of sea salt and brown sugar, and sometimes a spice mixture of juniper, pepper and allspice.
 The ham is then cold-smoked over beechwood for several weeks, and finally aged for a period of up to two years.

-„Ammerländer Schinken“ is a protected geographical indication.

 The oldest Ammerland ham smokehouse was founded in 1748 in Apen.
-Now it also consist a museum.
+It is now a museum named the Ammerländer Schinkenmuseum.